Peter McGarr: Works and commissions

-Tempest Flute Trio, Kevin Bowyer, Ruth Morley, Emily Andrews, Sarah Field, Brodsky Quartet, Tubalate,.
+Kevin Bowyer, Ruth Morley, and Emily Andrews.

 He was commissioned by the Tallis Festival to write a 40-part companion piece to Thomas Tallis's Spem in alium.
 The resulting work, Lindisfarne Love Song (also called Love You Big as the Sky) included poems about Lindisfarne, diary notes and the detailed geography of the area including shipwrecks and lighthouses.
 An on-line campaign has since started, Lybats, to secure a performance of the piece on its "spiritual home" of Lindisfarne.

 The Bath International Music Festival commissioned its largest ever piece; a choral work from McGarr, to celebrate the festival's 60th anniversary.
 The work was Homesongs and scored for over a 1,000 voices.

-Recent projects include a video piece for Ensemble Bash, 'The Acoustics of Morecambe Bay.

-His music is published by Faber Music.

-British Composer Awards

-He won the 2013–14 British Composer Awards (Making Music Category) for his piece Dry Stone Walls of Yorkshire, written for orchestra with soundtrack and features field recordings made on Saddleworth Moor.
+McGarr won the 2013–14 British Composer Awards (Making Music Category) for his piece Dry Stone Walls of Yorkshire, written for orchestra with soundtrack and features field recordings made on Saddleworth Moor.